primodiumxyz/gasless/packages/server/README.md

 docker compose up
 ```

-This will pull the image from the registry and start the indexer.
+This will pull the image from the registry and start the server.

-To stop the indexer, you can use:
+To stop the server, you can use:

 ```sh
 docker compose down --remove-orphans